Skip to content

 Pro Tip: Different types of clients have different pressure washing needs.
 Make sure your equipment is right for each job—you don’t want to shatter a window or tear away shingles on a customer’s house with an industrial washer.

-Get your pricing in place before you start looking for work.
+Before setting your rates, it helps to understand what pressure washing businesses typically charge for common services.
 Depending on the scope, surface area, and geographic location, the average pressure washing price for a job is:

 Here’s how to price pressure washing jobs: